 She later found her loving and kind-hearted husband Leonard, who eventually adopted all five of her children after the birth of their youngest child, Vincent.
 Together they raised their family and did a multitude of activities.
 As they grew older Doris would always make sure there was time for family dinners.
 She also loves to make her infamous peanut butter fudge and no-bake cookies during the holidays.

 Doris enjoyed volunteering time for all of her children and their sports, especially with the late Margaret Williamson, sister in law in the concession stands of Little League and Senior League baseball for her sons.
 She also gave up much of her time to numerous charities including Associated Charities of Seaford, Delaware.
 She assisted annually in preparing Thanksgiving meals and filling boxes of toys and clothing for needy children in Seaford, Delaware.
 She enjoyed camping over the summers in Cherrystone, Virginia and later in life at Trails End in Virginia.
 She was an avid bowler and enjoyed league bowling in the Seaford area.
 She also enjoyed playing cards with her family and friends and traveling to the warmer weather in Florida every winter.

 The family would like to thank all of the kind nurses and doctors at the PRMC Richard A. Henson Cancer Institute in Salisbury, Maryland and all the nurses from The Delaware Hospice Center.

 The family expresses gratitude to all those who gave their thoughts and prayers during Doris’s battle with cancer.
 There will be a private family service in remembrance of Doris.
 Anyone wishing to make donations in her memory please donate to The Delaware Hospice Center in Milford, Delaware.

-To send flowers to DORIS' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of DORIS L MURPHY, please visit our floral store.